How To Clean A Belly Button Piercing

 How Often Should You Clean Your Belly Button Piercing?

-You’ll need to clean your belly button piercing somewhere in the ballpark of four times a day – twice with the sea salt mixture and twice with the saline.
+You’ll need to clean your belly button piercing somewhere in the ballpark of between two and four times a day with the saline solution.

-If you think the wound is potentially looking infected, you may want to consider adding some extra cleaning sessions.
+If you think the wound is potentially infected, you may want to consider adding some extra cleaning sessions in per day.
 Cleaning the piercing is a great way to work any infected discharge out of the wound by encouraging drainage.

 When Can I Stop Cleaning My Belly Button Piercing?